-U.S. President Grover Cleveland, who came into office shortly afterward, offered to return the throne if she agreed to grant amnesty to those who overthrew her.
+U.S. President Grover Cleveland offered to return the throne if she agreed to grant amnesty to those who overthrew her.
 However, her initial refusal ultimately resulted in proclamation of the Republic of Hawai‘i.
 Although most Hawaiians opposed annexation and favored restoration of the monarchy, the new republic quieted their voice by imposing property and income qualifications that prevented them from voting.
 Rendered powerless, the people could do nothing to stop the 1898 signing of the annexation treaty.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.